 What’s the latest time I can turn up with my ticket?

 It’s best to always check the door times so you don’t miss out.
-We’ll do our best to have opening times and information up on our social channels on the day of the show.
+We’ll do our best to post times up on our social channels on the day of the show.

 What does ‘stalls’ mean?